Proven Vancouver, WA Personal Injury Attorneys Ready To Assist You

 Yes.
 If you are entitled to compensation, your claim should include the income you have already lost as a result of your injury (i.e. days you were unable to go to work) as well as your lost future earning capacity.
 In order to prove your lost earning capacity, you will need a comprehensive diagnosis and medical evidence demonstrating the long-term effects of your injuries.
-Contact our knowledgeable and experienced Vancouver WA personal injury lawyer to discuss your situation.
+Contact our knowledgeable and experienced Vancouver, WA personal injury attorneys to discuss your situation.

 Q: Can I recover compensation for my pain and suffering?

 Yes.
 In addition to financial losses such as medical expenses and lost wages, if you are entitled to compensation, you can recover your non-financial losses as well.
 This includes:

 - Emotional distress

 Q: What does it mean for a personal injury lawyer to handle cases “on contingency”?